 Choose your career path

 There are several specialties within digital marketing, each with its own special professional path.
+In addition, MBA online programs with specializations, particularly indigital marketing, have a better potential to land a high-paying jobin many industries.

 The most satisfying match will be making your existing interests and talents with a digital marketing discipline that you enjoy, even though you can’t afford to be too selective when applying for your first job.